-When you are finished installing the GroupWise Server software, close the Installation Wizard and open the GroupWise Installation console from the GroupWise Install shortcut created on the desktop.
+When you are finished installing the GroupWise Server software, close the Installation Wizard and open the GroupWise Installation console from the GroupWise Install shortcut created on the Desktop.

 IMPORTANT: As a security feature, the Installation console times out after one hour.
-For instructions to renew the session, see "Handling an Installation Timeout" on page 75.
+For instructions to renew the session, see Handling an Installation Timeout.